hanzoai/ROCm/docs/how-to/system-optimization/rdna3-5.rst

 `torvalds/linux@759e764 <https://github.com/torvalds/linux/commit/759e764f7d587283b4e0b01ff930faca64370e59>`_
 GitHub commit.

-Because memory is physically shared, there is no performance distinction similar to discrete GPUs where dedicated VRAM is significantly faster than system memory.
-Firmware may optionally reserve some memory exclusively for GPU use, but this provides little benefit for most workloads while permanently Because memory is physically shared, there's no performance distinction like that of discrete GPUs where dedicated VRAM is significantly faster than system memory.
+Because memory is physically shared, there's no performance distinction like that of discrete GPUs where dedicated VRAM is significantly faster than system memory.
 Firmware may optionally reserve some memory exclusively for GPU